 Grammar is one of the fundamental elements in English.
 This study found out most types of grammatical error mentioned by Lyster (1998), which are preposition, pronouns, errors in tense and subject/verb agreement, auxiliaries, and pronoun that he does not mention in his study.
 However, one of the most frequent errors/mistakes made by the learners was the subject and verb agreement.
 This type of grammatical error was mostly committed by the first learner.
 However, this finding has different result from Lumban Batu's et al. (2018) in which subject/verb agreement is the least grammatical error type committed by the learners.
-The term "subject-verb agreement" refers to the abstract grammatical relation between the agreeing constituents (Eberhard, 1999).
-An understanding of how speakers and hearers construct subject-verb agreement would clearly be an important component of any account of grammatical processing.
+The term "subject-verb agreement" refers to the relationship of the sentence structure between the agreeing component of subject and predicate (Eberhard, 1999).
+Understanding how speakers and listeners come up with subject-verb agreement is a crucial component of any theory of how grammar works.
 The following excerpts show the example of it.